They say what’s important – what matters and what doesn’t – and that marks them out.

-While directors are only obliged to take thesefactors into account, the list is non-exhaustive.
+While directors are only obliged to have regard to the factors above, the list is non-exhaustive.
 Moreover, directors need to be in a position that, if a decision were challenged, they would be able to demonstrate that they did consider the matters above (and any other applicable factors) when making decisions affecting the company.
-Directors would be wise to keep all relevant factors under review if they are to avoid liability claims arising from the Covid-19 crisis.
-They should therefore ensure that appropriate records of board discussions and decisions (including those of delegated committees) are maintained as they may have to evidence their consideration at a later stage.
+Directors should therefore ensure that appropriate records of board discussions and decisions (including those of delegated committees) are maintained as they may have to evidence their consideration at a later stage.

-More recently, as discussed below, this duty has come under renewed focus for large companies which are now required to include a ‘section 172 statement’ in their strategic report.
+More recently, as discussed below, this duty has come under renewed focus for large companies who are required to include a ‘section 172 statement’ in their strategic report.

 Duty to exercise independent judgment

 A director must exercise their own judgment in performing their role.
 Notably, a director should not act in the interest of any individual or group (for example, where a director is appointed by a shareholder with significant control).
 This duty does not prevent a director from delegating their powers where the company’s articles of association permit this, or relying upon advice provided that they have exercised their own judgment when applying such advice.

 Duty to exercise reasonable care, skill and diligence